National Student Drama Festival: Noises Off editors

-Prize Winners
+Prize winners

-At the end of the festival there is a Closing Ceremony where prizes are presented.
-Some of which are named after prestigious theatrical institutions or people.
-For example, the Buzz Goodbody Director Award which was named after the first female director for the RSC, who attended the festival in 1967.
-Previous winners include Roland Smith (artistic director of Theatre Delicatessen), Phil Young, Jane Prowse, Fiona Clift, and Richard Hurst.
+Prizes are presented at the festival's closing ceremony.
+Some of these are named after prestigious theatrical institutions or people.
+The Buzz Goodbody Director Award was named after the first female director for the RSC, who attended the festival in 1967.
+Previous winners include Roland Smith (artistic director of Theatre Delicatessen), Phil Young, Jane Prowse, Fiona Clift and Richard Hurst.